digital-work-lab/open-source-project/docs/week_3_python_packages.md

 *   **Ensuring code quality** with automated tests using `pytest`.
 *   **Managing dependencies** declaratively with `uv add`.

-These are the universal building blocks of sharable and maintainable Python code.
+These are the universal building blocks of shareable and maintainable Python code.

 ### Further Steps